MiltonStanley/Synthduino/README.md

 To Do list
 ----------
+0. Merge StandardCplusplus library's vector into this one to enforce KISS principle.
 1. Build support for Melody class - vector<note>, with timing offsets
 2. Build support for Channel class - does the actual signalling to pin
-3. Possibly add a mixer class, for handling multiple channels
+3. Possibly add a mixer class, for handling multiple channels (merges channels for total timing across all pins)